Skip to Content

 Rice Rat, Lower FL Keys

 The silver rice rat, a small wetland rodent found only in the Lower Keys of Florida, is known for its distinct features.
 It can be distinguished from the marsh rice rat by its larger body size, larger home range, and lower fecundity.
-Unfortunately, due to destruction of its natural habitat by commercial and residential construction activities, this unique species has been listed as endangered in Florida.
+Unfortunately, due to commercial and residential construction activities’ destruction of its natural habitat, this unique species has been listed as endangered in Florida.

 Reticulated Flatwoods Salamander